SlothyKernel1314/phoenix_down_script/README.md

 * run `main.py` and pray for the application to launch properly.

 Warning: the authentication of a user on Youtube is a rather nebulous process in itself, made here even more complex by the need to bypass browser authentication (generally used method), for a purpose of total automation (purely back end and silent process).
 You may have to study the Youtube API by yourself and choose an authentication method that suits your needs, to use this script specifically.
+Same observation for Pocket script.

 <p align="center">
   <img src="https://raw.githubusercontent.com/IAmTerror/phoenix_down_script/master/img/phoenix_ff6.png" />